Appointment of the Chief Executive Officer

 • Ensures there are robust systems in place for the organisation for performance management; which will be focused on continuous improvement in the delivery of services and service user outcomes and the achievement of strategic objectives.

-• In conjunction with the Director of Finance & Corporate Services has responsibility for maintaining oversight of CityCare’s fiscal activity and performance, including budgeting, financial reporting, and auditing.
+• In conjunction with the Director of Finance and Corporate Services has responsibility for maintaining oversight of CityCare’s fiscal activity and performance, including budgeting, financial reporting, and auditing.

-• Responsible for maintaining close and productive work relationships with relevant regulatory bodies.
+• Responsible for maintaining close and productive working relationships with relevant regulatory bodies.

-• Ensure compliance with best practice, statute and regulatory requirements in all matters including financial, governance, legal and clinical or clinical-related matters.
+• Ensure compliance with best practice, statutory and regulatory requirements in all matters including finance, governance, legal and clinical-related matters.

-• Accountable to the Board for the implementation of resilience, quality, health and safety and risk in the organisation.
-Ensures there are effective systems of governance which support delivery of all legislative requirements.
+• Accountable to the Board for the implementation of resilience, quality, health and safety and risk in the organisation, ensuring there are effective systems of governance to support delivery of all legislative requirements.

 • Responsible for assuring that CityCare meets all its corporate, legal and regulatory requirements and will maintain an understanding of the legal position in relation to all key aspects of the business, financial assets, people, IT and intellectual property.